OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 Beware that this will only affect the Atramhasis UI, not the Atramhasis REST services.
-We looked into some solutions for our problem that would have also changed the underlying service, but decided against then because it would have prevented you from making your own choices when interacting with Atramhasis.
+We looked into some solutions for our problem that would have also changed the underlying service, but decided against that because it would have prevented you from making your own choices when interacting with Atramhasis.
 If you want to render the tree of concepts using a preferred language different from what a browser would advocate for, you can pass the language parameter in